etor/filter_songs/README.md

 # filter_songs

-project build in angularjs which filters songs through a filter
+project built in angularjs which filters songs through a filter